xebialabs/overthere/README.md

 <a name="release_history"/>
 # Release History

+* Overthere 1.0.14 (20-Feb-2012).
+    * Added support for SSH tunnels to jumpstations.
+    * Added support for NTLM authentication.
+    * Upgraded to SSH/J 0.7.0.
 * Overthere 1.0.13 (18-Jan-2012)
     * Masked passwords in logging.
     * Made ItestHostFactory also look for itest.properties in ~/.itest (in addition to the classpath and the current working directory).